 Laws and regulations Date Content The Republic law 7192 "Women law on Development and Approved in Dec.
-1991 Defines the development related agencies to incorporate women's participation and NGO Nation Construction" suggestion as its obligation.
-The Expenditure Budget Law/ Enacted in Secures certain budget for GAD Article 27 "secure at least 5% budget 1996 implementation in the related agencies. for GAD implementation President's memorandum order 282 Approved in Recommends to incorporate GAD program "Official notification to incorporate May 1995 into the training curriculum in 11 GAD program into the training governmental institutions. curriculum in the governmental institution" The Republic law 8042 Approved in Aims to provide protection for the migrant "The law on migrant workers and June 1995 workers abroad and their families. people living abroad" The Republic law 7882 Approved in Promote the technical training and financing "Support for women engaging in small Feb.
-1995 for women engaging in small business business activities" activities.
-The Republic law 7877 Approved in Determined the preventive rules not to be "Anti-sexual harassment law" Feb.
-1995 lost the environment of employment, education and training because of the sex.
+1991 Defines the development related agencies to incorporate women's participation and NGO Nation Construction" The Expenditure Budget Law/ Enacted in suggestion as its obligation.
+Secures certain budget for GAD Article 27 "secure at least 5% budget for GAD implementation implementation in the related agencies.
+President's memorandum order 282 "Official notification to incorporate GAD program into the training curriculum in the governmental institution" Approved in May 1995 Recommends to incorporate GAD program into the training curriculum in 11 governmental institutions.
+The Republic law 8042 "The law on migrant workers and people living abroad" Approved in June 1995 Aims to provide protection for the migrant workers abroad and their families.
+The Republic law 7882 "Support for women engaging in small business activities" Approved in Feb.
+1995 Promote the technical training and financing for women engaging in small business activities.
+The Republic law 7877 "Anti-sexual harassment law" Approved in Feb.
+1995 Determined the preventive rules not to be lost the environment of employment, education and training because of the sex.